top of page

 • Parents or guardians for children under the age of 18.

-• Adults for their own data, especially vulnerable adults.
+• Adults for their own data.

 Data Retention